Part 8: PydanticAI, Z.AI, and next steps

 runner.run()

-If Z.AI is slow or times out, the same client shape is still worth knowing: many providers expose OpenAI-compatible chat completions, so you can often swap only the base URL, model name, and runner.
+Even if Z.AI is slow or times out, the same client structure still works.
+Many providers expose OpenAI-compatible chat completions, so you can often swap only the base URL, model name, and runner.

 Provider fallback